CSE 5311 Design and Analysis of Algorithms

 Implementing and comparing the following algorithms.
 How their running times change with respect to data size?
 How their speed compare to each other in the cases with different data size?
 Can you improve their running time with your discovery?
 Which one is better in terms what conditions?

-Each group has two members at most.
+Each group has one member.
 Each group should choose at least one project from the following projects.
 Each group should submit a project report and do a presentation in the class.
 Each member in the group should mention her/his contribution respectively.

 1. Implement and compare the following sorting algorithm: